-If you’re not tired of cookies yet (I’m not even close, unfortunately), here’s another recipe for you.
-It doesn’t quite fall into the healthy category, but with the oats and wheat germ, you could do worse.
-Plus, these are really, really good!
-They don’t look like much, but what I liked about the cookies were that they were kind of thick, yet crunchy through and through; and I’m all about crunchy cookies these days.
+If you’re not tired of cookies yet, here’s a great recipe.
+It doesn’t quite fall into the “healthy” category, but they’re wheat germ cookies so they have some value.
+Plus, these are really, really good tasting!
+They don’t look like much, but what I like about the cookies is that they are kind of thick, yet crunchy through and through.
 My only regret is that I baked up all the dough without adding any broken pretzels.
 These are crying for broken pretzels…at least, I think.

 - 2 sticks (8 ounces) unsalted butter, room temperature (though salted would be fine)

 - 1 cup granulated sugar